 If you owe over £1,000 in tax for any one year, in most cases you will be asked to pay ‘on account’ (up front) for the next tax year.
 HMRC presumes you will earn the same amount again and the amount due will be the same amount of tax you have to pay this year, divided into two payments.

-When you come to pay your next tax bill (and amounts up front) in 2021 you will have paid £1200 towards it.
+When you come to pay your next tax bill in 2024 you will have paid £1200 towards it.